Professor Norman Abrahamson

-Professor Soga and his research team have been developing innovative sensor technologies for geotechnical engineering applications.
+Professor Soga and his research team have been developing innovative sensor technologies for civil infrastructur systems.
 The technologies include distributed fiber optics (FO) sensing, wireless sensor network (WSN), low power micro-electro-mechanical sensors, energy harvesting and computer vision.
 They have been deployed in tunnels, deep excavations, piles and slopes, leading to industry adoption and commercial spin offs.
 These activities resulted in the establishment of the Cambridge Centre for Smart Infrastructure and Construction (https://www-smartinfrastructure.eng.cam.ac.uk/) at Cambridge.
-Even after his move to the US, he continues to be an active member of the centre, leading their international activities.
 He is co-author of “Distributed Fibre Optic Strain Sensing for Monitoring Civil Infrastructure” and “Wireless Sensor Networks for Civil Infrastructure Monitoring”, which are available from ICE publishing.
-At Berkeley, he initiated research projects to test these technologies for monitoring large shafts, cutoff walls for river levees and pipelines.
-The main goal of these projects is to promote the concept of performance based design, construction and maintenance of our geotechnical structures by actively monitoring them throughout their lifetime.
+At Berkeley, he initiated research projects to test these technologies to improve infrastructure resilience.
+His group also develops high performance computing based infrastuture models for transporation network and pipeline networks.
+The main goal of these projects is to promote the concept of performance based design, construction and maintenance of our civil engineering structures by actively monitoring and modeling them throughout their lifetime.

 The overall arching theme of his research is investigation of fundamental soil behavior in geotechnical engineering using the research tools described above.
 The current research topics include: (i) thermo-hydro-mechanical interactions for geothermal and deep geomechanics problems, (ii) large deformation for landslides and sand production, (iii) soil fabric and micro-macro relationships for developing models for microbial induced-cementing and soil erosion, and (iv) long term performance of underground structures.